MRTERRIFIC007/notifications/README.md

 - Tracks words answered incorrectly
 - Removes words from practice after three correct answers
 - Maintains streak counts for consistent performance

+## Word Groups

+The app organizes GRE vocabulary into manageable groups of 15 words each, making it easier to study systematically:

+### Group Organization

+- **Structured Learning**: Words are divided into groups of 15 for focused daily study
+- **Difficulty Progression**: Groups are categorized as Beginner, Intermediate, Advanced, and Expert
+- **Daily Study**: A new group is automatically assigned each day for consistent learning
+- **Progress Tracking**: Groups can be marked as completed to track learning progress

+### Group Features

+- **Daily Flash Cards**: Each group can be studied using a dedicated flash card interface
+- **Scheduling**: Groups can be scheduled for specific dates to create a study plan
+- **Filtering**: Groups can be filtered by difficulty level or searched by content
+- **Integration**: Seamlessly integrates with the flash card and quiz systems

+### Study Flow

+1. Access the daily word group from the main screen or flash card menu
+2. Study the 15 words in the group using interactive flash cards
+3. Mark the group as completed when you've mastered the words
+4. The app automatically assigns a new group the next day

 ## Notification System